davidpagnon/Sports2D/README.md

 ## How to cite and how to contribute

 ### How to cite
-If you use this code or data, please cite [Pagnon, 2023].
+If you use Sports2D, please cite [Pagnon, 2023].

      @misc{Pagnon2023,
        author = {Pagnon, David},